TracerXploit/PRODIGY_CS_02/README.md

 ![Project Icon](icon.png)

 This project is part of my internship at Prodigy InfoTech.
 It implements an image encryption and decryption tool using a basic XOR cipher algorithm in Python.
+The tool allows users to encrypt and decrypt images using a simple and easy-to-understand method.

 ## Table of Contents
 1. [Features](#features)